Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Classic Coffee, Majestic Cafe, Porto, Portugal

 MAP.
-Porto’s most glamorous cafe, Majestic Café was first opened in 1921 under the name Café Elite.
-The stylish cafe attracted Porto’s most renowned citizens – from politicians to poets.
+Porto’s glamorous Majestic Café was first opened in 1921 under the name Café Elite.
+The stylish establishment attracted Porto’s most renowned citizens – from politicians to poets.
 In the 1980s, the building was declared a Cultural Heritage Site, even though it was in a state of disrepair after being left abandoned.

 Since its full renovation, the Majestic Café has been restored to its former glory.
-Tuxedoed waiters greet patrons at the door and the coffee is ridiculously expensive for Porto, but the lavish interior is a sight to behold.
-It’s a perfect place to take a quick break during your Porto Walking Tour Self-Guided Route.
+Tuxedoed waiters greet patrons at the door and the coffee is ridiculously expensive for Porto, but the french toast gets rave reviews and the lavish interior is truly a sight to behold.
+All in all, it’s a great place to take a quick break during your Porto Walking Tour Self-Guided Route.

-Directions: From the café, continue walking south to the next street, Rua de Passos Manuel, and turn left.
+Directions: Continue walking south to Rua de Passos Manuel, and turn left.
 Walk east past the art deco Coliseu Porto Ageas theater to Praca dos Poveiros square.
-Pass through the square to the quaint city park on the southeast corner.
+Pass through the square to the quaint park on the southeast corner.

 #8 Jardim Marques de Oliveira Porto